ratcoded/fastboot-patcher/README.md

 #### In github (using Github Actions)
 > Note: to use github actions, you need to fork this repository first, and also if using any other filehost than transfer.sh, please check if you can download the image using `wget` - do not open an issue if you haven't checked the link and made sure your image was not corrupted yourself (you can use the workflow logs to see that)

-Upload recovery.img (*not* recovery.img.lz4) to a file host website [like this](https://transfer.sh),
+Upload recovery.img **(*not* recovery.img.lz4)** to a file host website [like this](https://transfer.sh),
 go over to the `Actions` tab on your fork, select `Patch Image via URL` and click `Run Workflow`.
-Paste the file host link for your recovery image (e.g. https://transfer.sh/xxxxxx/recovery.img),
+It should open up a little window that allows you to enter a link, paste the file host link for your recovery image there. **(e.g. https://transfer.sh/xxxxxx/recovery.img)**
-Click `Run Workflow` again, and when it's done you should have 2 files available to download - 1 being the keys, of which signifigance I'm not sure myself, and the other will hold your patched recovery image, and a version of it that you can use for odin.
+Click `Run Workflow` again to start the process, and when it's done you should have 2 files available to download - 1 being the keys, of which signifigance I'm not sure myself, and the other will hold your patched recovery image, and a version of it that you can use for odin.

 #### Natively (Arch/Debian)